Chapter 1: Warden

 A female crew member standing in the corner of the compartment had an air of curiosity about her now as she keyed into the conversation.

-‘The only way this could make sense; that is if we have not all lost it, would be if the creature was purely mechanical in nature because it does not take a genius to know that living beings cannot breathe in space right?’ she asked.
+‘The only way this could make sense; that is, if we have not all lost our minds, would be if the creature was purely mechanical in nature...because it does not take a genius to know that sentient beings cannot breathe in space right?’ she asked.

 Dares pointed at the video screen while she waited impatiently to regain the crews’ attention.

-‘On the other hand, I have never seen anything like that in my life, who is to say that it cannot breathe out there’ she asked, flapping her arms in frustration.
+‘On the other hand, I have never seen anything like that in my life, who is to say that it cannot breathe out there!’ she asked, flapping her arms around in frustration.